 A device called a telecoil installed in hearing aids allows them to interface with hearing aid compatible phones.
-When in use, the telecoil situated within the hearing aid picks up sounds from magnetic signals transmitted by the phone.
+When in use, the telecoil inside the hearing aid picks up sounds from magnetic signals transmitted by the phone.
 The sounds are then amplified and produced by the hearing aid for the listener.

+Like all Gigaset cordless phones, the E560A has superb sound quality, even on loudspeaker.
 Further benefits include an “Extra Loud” key for an instant boost in volume, and unique SOS emergency functions designed for more vulnerable disabled or elderly users.

 Whichever phone you might choose, it’s good to know that hearing loss can be reverted at least partially.